open-pack/openpack-toolkit/README.md

 "OpenPack Dataset" is a new large-scale multi modal dataset of manual packing process.
 OpenPack is an open access logistics-dataset for human activity recognition, which contains human movement and package information from 17 distinct subjects.
-This repository provide utilities and example code to explore our exciting dataset.
+This repository provide utilities to explore our exciting dataset.

 ## Setup